t04glovern/aws-dynamodb-leaderboard/.blog/README.md

 ![Leaderboard schema incorrect design](img/aws-leaderboard-schema-01.png)

 The problem here is that UserID is the only unique key we are given.
-When adding a new entry for a different game mode the previous entry will be overriden.
+When adding a new entry for a different game mode the previous entry will be overridden.
 Traditionally we probably would end up using a separate table for each game mode, however we aren't given this luxury in NoSQL land.

 Instead we're able to make use of a Sort Key; which when paired with the primary key makes the entry unique.